ralfth/pom-merge-driver/README.md

         name = A custom merge driver for Maven's pom.xml driver = $PATH_TO/mergepom.py %O %A %B
 </pre>
+"$PATH_TO" needs to be replaced with the full path to "mergepom.py".

 .gitattributes
 <pre>
 pom.xml merge=pommerge